 Look at Date & Time

-It’s always good to check that our date and time is correct and ideally toggle on “Set Automatically.”
+It’s always good to check that our date and time are correct and ideally toggle on “Set Automatically.”
 If our phone’s or iPad’s time is incorrect, this may explain why you aren’t getting notifications and alerts promptly.
 A mismatch with your Date&Time can cause a whole host of problems.
 So let’s check it out.
 Go to Settings > General > Date & Time and toggle on Set Automatically.
 If this is already on, toggle it off, wait 20 seconds, and turn it back on again.

 Update Notification Banners